apache/druid/docs/querying/using-caching.md

   -->

-This topic covers how to configure services to populate and use the Druid query cache.
+This topic covers how to configure services to populate and use the Druid query caches.
 For a conceptual overview and use cases, see [Query caching](./caching.md).
 For information on how to configure the caching mechanism, see [Cache configuration](../configuration/index.md#cache-configuration).

 All query caches have a pair of parameters that control the way individual queries interact with the cache: